picodaq/picodaq.github.io/source/cookbook-mix.rst

 one after the other, the data are in fact sampled simultaneously.
 (The library performs the necessary buffering behind the scenes.)

-Note the convention that analog sources connect to “channels” whereas digital sources connect to “lines”.

 .. image:: _static/imgs/cookbook/recipe_mix1a.png
    :width: 500
    :align: center

+Note the convention that analog sources connect to “channels” whereas digital sources connect to “lines”.
+Also note that the sampling rate for analog and digital must be the same.
+In fact, as we will see in the next example, it is OK to specify the ``rate=...`` parameter only in the first stream to be opened and leave it implicit when opening the other.

 Recording more data